 Early entrance to 1st grade

 State policy leaves LEA to decide.
+Information about the states policy on early entrance to First Grade can be found here.
 Parents/guardians, educators, pediatricians, and psychologists can make referrals for evaluation of students who do not turn 6 before the district's cut-off date, and the district will make a determination using the state acceleration policy.

 Whole-grade accelerationThe Ohio Department of Education Academic Acceleration for Advanced Learners webpage offers information and PDF documents regarding the state acceleration policy.
 This policy allows for subject and whole-grade acceleration.